ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Alzara.md

 # Third Vision
 Sees a vision of a guy (not Simon) in the halls (specifically the photo red room).
 He wears a fedora.
 He's taking items and watching me.
 There is also a vision of a room a statue of essentially the grim reaper.
 # Fourth Vision
 Hears children in the forest.
+Hears children laughing in the courtyard.
+Sees an old man in an older chair.
+Here sees a bunch of old people that sat in the same chair with many stories.